dyagmurozdemir/dyagmurozdemir/_pages/about.md

 My current research interest is on issues related to user-generated content on online platforms.
 I am interested in understanding how novel information in user-generated content can be incorporated by content creators, businesses, and platforms into their decisions/actions by examining and designing the information flow in online settings.
 My work employs econometric modeling and natural language processing to examine and quantify how user-generated content influences platforms, businesses, and consumers.
 In another line of work, I focus on designing algorithms for online content selection to overcome consumers’ information overload.

-I have presented my work at prestigious conferences such as CIST, WITS, ICIS, WCBA, and INFORMS.

 Research Interests
 ======
 Topics: User-Generated Content, Social Media, E-Commerce, Recommender Systems <br> Methodologies: Econometrics, Machine Learning, Text-Mining, Optimization